milankl/StochasticRounding.jl/README.md

 # StochasticRounding

-This package exports `Float16sr` and `BFloat16sr`.
-Two number formats that behave like their deterministic counterparts but with stochastic rounding that is proportional to the distance of the next representable numbers and therefore [exact in expectation](https://en.wikipedia.org/wiki/Rounding#Stochastic_rounding) (see also example below in "Usage").
+This package exports `Float32sr`,`Float16sr` and `BFloat16sr`.
+Three number formats that behave like their deterministic counterparts but with stochastic rounding that is proportional to the distance of the next representable numbers and therefore [exact in expectation](https://en.wikipedia.org/wiki/Rounding#Stochastic_rounding) (see also example below in "Usage").
 Although there is currently no known hardware implementation available, [Graphcore is working on IPUs with stochastic rounding](https://www.graphcore.ai/posts/directions-of-ai-research).
-Stochastic rounding makes the current `Float16`/`BFloat16` software implementations considerably slower, but only x15/x3, respectively.
+Stochastic rounding makes the current `Float16`/`BFloat16` software implementations considerably slower, but less than <10x currently.
 [Xoroshio128Plus](https://sunoru.github.io/RandomNumbers.jl/stable/man/xorshifts/#Xorshift-Family-1), a random number generator from the [Xorshift family](https://en.wikipedia.org/wiki/Xorshift), is used through the [RandomNumbers.jl](https://github.com/sunoru/RandomNumbers.jl) package.

 Stochastic rounding is only applied on arithmetic operations, and not on type conversions or for subnormal numbers (standard round to nearest instead).